vaminator/vamtb/README.md

   vamtb <command> --help

 Options:
+  -a, --force / --no-force        Do not ask for confirmation.
+  -b, --usedb / --no-usedb        Use DB.
+  -d TEXT                         Use a specific VAM directory.
+  -c, --cc / --no-cc              Only upload CC license content -e, --meta / --no-meta          Only reset subject metadata.
   -f TEXT                         Var file to act on.
-  -d TEXT                         Use a specific VAM directory.
-  -x TEXT                         Only dedup this file.
-  -v, --verbose                   Verbose (twice for debug).
-  -p, --progress / --no-progress  Add progress bar.
+  -i TEXT                         Internet Archive identifier prefix (defaults
+                                  to vam1__).
   -m, --move / --no-move          When checking dependencies move vars with
                                   missing dep in 00Dep.
+  -n, --dryrun / --no-dryrun      Dry run on what would be uploaded.
+  -p, --progress / --no-progress  Add progress bar.
+  -q, --remove / --no-remove      Remove var from DB.
   -r, --ref / --no-ref            Only select non reference vars for dupinfo.
-  -q, --remove / --no-remove      Remove var from DB.
+  -s, --full / --no-full          For scenes, upload not only scene jpg but
+                                  all jpg to IA.
+  -v, --verbose                   Verbose (twice for debug).
+  -x TEXT                         Only dedup this file.
   -z, --setref / --no-setref      Set var as reference.
-  -b, --usedb / --no-usedb        Use DB.
-  -a, --force / --no-force        Do not ask for confirmation.
-  -e, --meta / --no-meta          Only reset subject metadata.
-  -n, --dryrun / --no-dryrun      Dry run on what would be uploaded.
   --help                          Show this message and exit.

 Commands:
-  anon          Upload var to Anonfiles. checkdep      Check dependencies of var recursively. checkvar      Check all var files for consistency. dbdel         Remove one var from DB. dbscan        Scan vars and store props in db. dump          Dump meta.json from var.
+  anon          Upload var to Anonfiles. checkdep      Check dependencies of var recursively. checkvar      Check all var files for consistency. dbclean       Remove vars from DB which are not found on disk. dbdel         Remove one var from DB. dbscan        Scan vars and store props in db. dump          Dump meta.json from var.